MONSTERLITHIUM 18V TOOLS

-Snap-on wanted to generate excitement for a new line of MonsterLithium Power Tools blending nostalgia for a popular counter-culture movement with new-age technology.
+Snap-on® wanted to generate excitement for the new line of MonsterLithium 18V Power Tools blending nostalgia for a popular counter-culture movement with new-age technology.
 We delivered.
 Working with noted artist “Dirty Donny” — whose classic Rat Fink-inspired style transcends age groups — we created launch materials featuring illustrations that captured the ferocious power of the MonsterLithium line-up.
 The resurgence of this style in the automotive aftermarket helped the materials resonate with technicians and franchisees alike.
-The illustrations brought life to the launch materials and captivated audiences through meet-and-greets, car wraps, lift gates and more.
-So much, in fact, that people weren’t just buying the tools.
-They were tattooing the campaign art onto their bodies.